prokoudine/Ondsel-Server/docs/services.md

 ## Models Service:
-The model is the 3D model object in Ondsel.
+The model is the 3D model object in Lens.
 This can be rendered in the frontend using the FC-Worker service.
 Key features include:
 - Create, update, and delete models.
 - Intagrates with file service for version control for models.
 - Integrates with fc-worker service for model rendering and export to different formats.